mesosphere/dcos-docs-site/pages/1.13/installing/production/deploying-dcos/configuration/index.md

 # Configure DC/OS for Proxy

-By default, the DC/OS [Universe](https://github.com/mesosphere/universe) repository is hosted on the internet.
+By default, the DC/OS [{{ model.packageRepo }}](https://github.com/mesosphere/{{ model.packageRepo }}) repository is hosted on the internet.
 If your DC/OS cluster is behind a corporate proxy, you must specify your proxy configuration in the [configuration file](/1.13/installing/production/advanced-configuration/configuration-reference/#use-proxy) file before installation.
-This will enable your cluster to connect to the Universe packages.
+This will enable your cluster to connect to the {{ model.packageRepo }} packages.

 <p class="message--note"><strong>NOTE: </strong>You should also configure an HTTP proxy for <a href="https://docs.docker.com/engine/admin/systemd/#/http-proxy">Docker</a>.</p>